Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules

 \end{itemize}

-From practical point of view it is not easy to distinguish scaling laws (\ref{eq9}) and (\ref{eq10}) and difference between them by analysis of probability density functions $f(n)$ for various moments of time (Fig.~\ref{Pileup_PDFCDF}a), especially from scarce and noisy experimental data.
+From practical point of view it is not easy to distinguish scaling laws (\ref{eq8}) and (\ref{eq9}) and difference between them by analysis of probability density functions (PDFs) $f(n)$ for various moments of time (Fig.~\ref{Pileup_PDFCDF}a), especially from scarce and noisy experimental data.
 But it is much more easier to observe the scaling laws by analysis of the cumulative distribution functions.
-For example, the visual comprehension of scaling law (\ref{eq10}) can be easily obtained by viewing the steady shift of the correspondent cumulative distribution functions (CDFs) to the right side in Fig.~\ref{Pileup_PDFCDF}b.
-The shift becomes diffusive (i.e. proportional to $\sqrt{t}$) after $t>10^4$, when the first cluster will reach the 0-boundary, i.e. by continuous detachments some cluster will decrease its size to 0 and disappear.
+For example, the visual comprehension of scaling law (\ref{eq9}) can be easily obtained by viewing the steady shift of the correspondent cumulative distribution functions (CDFs) to the right side in Fig.~\ref{Pileup_PDFCDF}b.
+The shift becomes diffusive (i.e. proportional to $\sqrt{t}$) after $t>t_{0,p}=10^4$, when the first cluster will reach the 0-boundary, i.e. by continuous detachments some cluster will decrease its size to 0 and disappear.

-It means that one can determine the qualitatively different scaling regimes --- ``infinite'' (\ref{eq9}) and ``semi-infinite'' (\ref{eq10}) --- in this aggregation model with additive rules by the scaling analysis of the probability distribution function $f\left( {n,t} \right)$ for high values of $n \gg n_0 $.
-As it will be shown below in section \ref{Discussion}, scaling analysis of cumulative density functions is more efficient for practical purposes.
+It means that one can determine the qualitatively different scaling regimes --- ``infinite'' (\ref{eq8}) and ``semi-infinite'' (\ref{eq9}) --- in this aggregation model with additive rules by the scaling analysis of the probability distribution function $f\left( {n,t} \right)$ for high values of $n \gg n_0 $.
+As it will be shown below in section \ref{section:scaling}, scaling analysis of cumulative density functions is more efficient for practical purposes.
 The unbounded case (Cauchy problem for infinite domain $-\infty <n<\infty )$ corresponds to a situation with the constant number of clusters (monomers only redistribute between them), and the bounded one (first boundary value problem for domain $0\le n<\infty )$~--- to a situation with irreversible decrease of the number of clusters.